News & Events

 Today this labeling contains some of the most restrictive language that can be found in a drug label, including a Boxed Warning.

 Labeling is also used to help prescribers identify who could benefit from the drug.
-In the case of opioids, we recently revised the labeling of extended-release, long-acting opioids to better inform decisions about whether or not to use them, specifying that they are indicated only for the management of pain severe enough to require daily, around-the clock long-term opioid treatment and for which alternative treatment options are not adequate.
+In the case of opioids, we recently revised the labeling of extended-release, long-acting opioids to better inform decisions about whether or not a doctor should use them, specifying that they are indicated only for the management of pain severe enough to require daily, around-the clock long-term opioid treatment and for which alternative treatments are inadequate.

 This represents a significant step forward in helping providers decide whether an opioid is the best choice for their patient.

 Broader prescriber and patient education is another essential tool for encouraging the safe use of powerful drugs like opioids.
+And you've already heard the other speakers before me underscore this important point.
 Beginning in March of last year we required manufacturers of this class of drugs to offer educational training to prescribers covering appropriate patient selection, prescribing, and monitoring, and include an updated Medication Guide for patients to receive with each prescription filled.

 Again, we did this both to protect the public health and improve care for patients in need.

-Indeed, we continue to support the notion of mandatory training as a requirement for obtaining a DEA license to prescribe this class of drugs.
-This will ensure everyone who prescribes these powerful drugs is equipped with the proper knowledge to do so safely.
+Indeed, we continue to support the notion of mandatory training as a requirement for obtaining a DEA license to prescribe this class of drugs to ensure an even more comprehensive and sustained approach.

 Finally, once a medication is in the marketplace, FDA, the manufacturer, and health care professionals must monitor the product for safety concerns.

-We can require post-market studies to better assess particular safety issues in actual use, as we are now doing for the ER/LA opioids.
+We can require post-market studies to better assess particular safety issues in actual use, as we are now doing for the Extended Release/Long Acting (ER/LA) opioids.
 In fact, we just announced a public meeting to obtain stakeholder input on the design and conduct of the post-marketing requirements for the class-wide ER/LA opioid analgesics.
-Such post-market studies will enable further assessment of the known serious risks of misuse, abuse, increased sensitivity to pain (hyperalgesia), addiction, overdose, and death from these products and patterns of abuse.
+Such post-market studies will enable further assessment of the known serious risks of misuse, abuse, increased sensitivity to pain (or hyperalgesia), addiction, overdose, and death from these products and also patterns of drug abuse.

-And this information will help us continually weigh the benefits and risks of these powerful medications . . . . and take action as needed.
+And this information will help us to continually weigh the benefits and the risks of these powerful medications . . . . and to take action as needed.

 And so, working within the limits of our laws and regulations, we use our authorities to target key drivers of the problem at critical points along the lifecycle of an opioid product.

-I know that many of you here today are confused and disappointed about our decision to approve Zohydro ER.
-I want to address that, because it illustrates the tough decisions we often face.
+I know that many of you here today are confused and disappointed about our decision to approve Zohydro Extended Release.
+And I want to address that, because it illustrates the tough decisions we often face.

-Zohydro, which contains only hydrocodone, is in the same class of ER and LA opioids as OxyContin and Opana ER -- sharing similar risks of abuse with others in its class.
+Zohydro, which contains only hydrocodone, is in the same class of Extended Release and Long Acting opioids as OxyContin and Opana Extended Release -- sharing similar risks of abuse with others in its class.
 It therefore has the same strict labeling and requirements for post market studies, training programs for prescribers, and a Medication Guide for patients.

-In fact, Zohydro was the first extended release/long-acting opioid to include the new safety labeling changes now required for all of these products in this class.
+In fact, Zohydro was the first extended release/long-acting opioid to include the new safety labeling changes now required for all of these products.

-We expect these changes will help providers make more informed decisions about which patients should receive Zohydro and other ER/LA opioids.
+We expect these changes will help providers make more informed decisions about which patients should receive Zohydro and other Extended Release/Long Acting opioids.